Removal from the Gen H and other lender panels: Why they do it and how to get reinstated

 • Breaches of Gen H conveyancing panel requirements

-• Recurring delays in registering security on behalf of Gen H Delays or failure to register the Gen H charge may result in referral to external lawyers of Gen H to complete outstanding requirements.
+• Significant delays in registering a charge on behalf of Gen H Delays or failure to register the Gen H charge may result in referral to external lawyers of Gen H to complete outstanding requirements.

 • Non-compliance with the Gen H panel terms, the written instructions that Gen H give you and the UK Finance Lenders’ Handbook or any alternative set of standard instructions to which Gen H may subsequently subscribe.

-• What times frames are involved when applying to be reinstated onto the Gen H conveyancing panel?
+• How long does the application process take when applying to be reinstated onto the Gen H conveyancing panel?

-• Can this firm act for Gen H while the application for reinstatement on the Gen H panel is being progressed?
+• Can we act for Gen H while the application for reinstatement on the Gen H panel is being assessed?
 How do I know if our reinstatement application to the Gen H panel is approved?

-• Who should complete the reinstatement application to the Gen H panel ?
+• Does the COLP in my firm need to complete the reinstatement application to the Gen H panel ?

 Top Tip: The best way to avoid the hassle of seeking Gen H panel reinstatement is to ensure that your firm is not removed off of the Gen H conveyancing panel in the first place.